MicrosoftDocs/edge-developer/microsoft-edge/web-platform/web-platform.md

 <!-- ====================================================================== -->
 ## View formatted JSON responses or files

-When your web server responds to HTTP requests with data encoded as JSON, this data isn't always easy to read and is sometimes returned as one line of text.
+Sometimes a web server responds to HTTP requests by returning data encoded as JSON.
+JSON data can be difficult to read when it's formatted as a single long, concatenated line of text.
 The same can occur when opening a JSON file from disk.

-Microsoft Edge includes the **JSON viewer**, a tool that changes the JSON data shown in a browser tab to make it easier to read.
+Microsoft Edge includes the **JSON viewer**, a tool that reformats the JSON data shown in a browser to make it easier to read.

 The **JSON viewer** automatically formats and highlights JSON responses and files in browser tabs.